mdrmike/sato2sailing/gear.md

   USCG (US Coast Guard) Approved.
 Be careful not to buy a *buoyancy aid*, or *inflatable life vests* as neither are allowed (per ISSA rules).

 -   **Shoes**
   Something that covers their toes and can get wet.
-Old converse or vans are great, sailing or surf booties are more ideal for racing.
+Old converse or vans are great, sailing or surf booties are more ideal for racing and cold weather.

 -   **Sunglasses**
   with UV protection.
 A strap/clip is also helpful to ensure they're not lost during a capsize or blown away.